harsha-yuvaraj/JumpStart-Crowdfunding-Platform/README.md

 <p>Jumpstart is a crowdfunding platform designed to enable users to easily launch campaigns and gain support for their projects.</p>

 <p>Built with ReactJS for a responsive and interactive frontend, along with Bootstrap and HTML5/CSS for a rich user interface.
-Utilized PostgreSQL for secure and fast data storage and Supabase for authentication.</p>
+Integrated Supabase for PostgreSQL data storage and authentication.</p>

 ## Discover Projects